LouieOHagan/Simple-Weather-Website/README.md

 - ### User stories

     - #### User Goals
-        1. As a Visitor, I want to greeted with an easily navigable website that makes finding the simple information I am looking for a seamless task.
+        1. As a Visitor, I want to be greeted with an easily navigable website that makes finding the simple information I am looking for a seamless task.
         2. As a Visitor, I want to easily be able to find a search bar to input the location I want the weather forecast for.
         3. As a Visitor, I want to easily be able to find the current weather forecast for the location that I inputted in to the search bar.
         4. As a Visitor, I want to easily be able to find the weather forecast for the coming days for the location that I inputted in to the search bar.